 In addition to reloading the count value, the timer generates interrupts and triggers when it reaches the 0x0000 state.
 The GPTM sets the TnTORIS bit in the GPTMRIS register, and holds it until it is cleared by writing the GPTMICR register.
-If the time-out interrupt is enabled in GPTMIMR, the GPTM also sets the Thtomis bit in GPTMISR and generates a controller interrupt.
+If the time-out interrupt is enabled in GPTMIMR, the GPTM also sets the TnTOMIS bit in GPTMISR and generates a controller interrupt.
+The ADC trigger is enabled by setting the TnOTE bit in the GPTMCTL register.